una-auxme/paf/doc/planning/Behavior_tree.md

 - `SUCCESS`: The action has been performed successfully.
 - `RUNNING`: The action is still being executed.
-- `Failure`: The action couldn't be executed.
+- `FAILURE`: The action couldn't be executed.

 #### Selector